 You may not realize it, but technology is driving fleets across the country today.
 Global positioning systems (GPS), artificial technology, dash cams, and e-logging software are already out on our roads en masse.
 Here are just a few of the benefits advanced tech has brought to drivers and fleets.

-Fleet tracking software lets companies stay on top of every asset in a fleet at all times.
-This means that when a driver is headed toward dangerous road conditions, technology can reroute them onto safer routes.
-And should the worst happen and a driver is involved in an accident, this technology is aware immediately and can report details of the problem, even if the driver is unconscious.
-This makes it easier for help to reach a stranded vehicle in case of an emergency, saving vital time in locating and rescuing a driver in danger.
+Fleet tracking software lets companies stay on top of every fleet asset at all times.
+GPS tracking means that technology can efficiently reroute drivers onto safer or less congested routes.
+If the worst happens and a driver is involved in an accident, the technology is aware immediately.
+It can report details such as location and diagnostics, even if the driver is unconscious.
+With technology, it’s easier for help to reach a stranded vehicle in case of an emergency, saving vital time in locating and rescuing a driver in danger.

 Dashcams are becoming more and more common in today’s commercial vehicles.
 While some may worry that big brother is watching, this simple and effective technology is often on the driver’s side.
-Yes, dash cams can help to keep drivers accountable when they exhibit dangerous or risky behavior and provide material that can be reviewed for safety training.
+Yes, dash cams can keep drivers accountable when they exhibit dangerous or risky behavior and provide material for safety training.
 But they also can stand as a witness in the event of an accident, proving that the driver’s account was accurate.
-They can also help to appease insurance providers since it allows them to process claims more quickly, and in some cases may even lower insurance premiums.
+They also appeal to insurance providers, allowing them to process claims more quickly, and in some cases, offer discounted insurance premiums.

 If you’re a driver, you probably chose this job because you enjoy some aspect of it.
 It could be the changing scenery, pay, flexibility, job security, or just the feeling of being out on the open road.
 But one thing it probably isn’t: paperwork.